rucdatascience/GPU4GST-sigmod-fullEXP/README.md

  ```
 The experiment results will be automatically saved as CSV files in the "data/result" folder.

-Run a complete experiment of six algorithms on six datasets using run.sh.
-Execute 300 queries of sizes 3, 4, and 5 on each dataset.
+Run a complete experiment of six algorithms on one datasets using run.sh.
+Execute 300 queries of sizes 3, 5, and 7.
 The running instruction is:

  ```
-sh sh/run.sh
+sh sh/exp_one_dataset.sh
  ```

-The other six sh files correspond to complete experiments of an algorithm on six datasets, with 300 queries of sizes 3, 4, and 5 executed on each dataset.
+The other six sh files correspond to complete experiments of an algorithm on eight datasets, with 300 queries of sizes 3, 5, and 7 executed on each dataset.
 For example, to run an experiment on GPUGST+, using instruction:

  ```
 sh sh/exp_GPUGST+.sh